 At Sidcot we take a great deal of pride in supporting students to progress to employment or the next stage of their academic journey.
-Of those students going to university in 2020, 96% of applicants were successful in gaining a place at their first choice institution.
+Of those students going to university in 2022, 94% of applicants were successful in gaining a place at an institution of their choice.